The Bankrate promise

 2020 – present: COVID-19 and student loan forbearance

-In 2020, the world got hit by the COVID-19 pandemic, which led to massive layoffs and a recession.
-As a response, President Trump signed the CARES Act on March 27, 2020.
+In 2020, the world was hit by the COVID-19 pandemic, which led to massive layoffs and a recession.
+As a response, Former President Trump signed the CARES Act on March 27, 2020.
 Among other provisions, this law granted temporary relief to borrowers by placing all federal student loans on administrative forbearance, interest-free.

 U.S. student debt crisis in numbers